Ks89/angular-webpack-skeleton/README.md

 ## Changelog

+#### Alpha 13
+- big refactoring to both app and admin single page applications

 #### Alpha 12
 - Fix for AppVeyor and Windows
 - Bootstrap 4 customizations thanks to bootstrap-loader.
-In fact, I'm overriding bootstrap colors with different hash codes.
+In fact, I'm overriding bootstrap colors with different hex colors.
 The same technique is valid for all variables into [_variables.scss](https://github.com/twbs/bootstrap/blob/v4-dev/scss/_variables.scss)

 #### Alpha 11
 - MIT license :)